Forget Rankings: Choose the School that's Right for YOU

 Student: “I’m applying to Dartmouth because all of my friends are!”

-College is one of the first important decisions you’ll make regarding your future.
+Choosing a college that's right for you is one of the first important decisions you’ll make regarding your future.
 This is your chance to make a personalized and individualized decision that will best help you meet your goals.
 Accordingly, be willing to walk away from the pack.

 4. Prestige/US Rankings